aspiers/openstack-summit-2016-austin-project-creation/markdown/openstack-governance.md

 Note:
-Community Design Summit to gather requirements and decide roadmaps every 6 months in the open.
+Community Design Summit to gather requirements and decide roadmaps every 6 months in the open
-Everyone can join to help the software to meet your needs.
+Everyone can join to help the software to meet your needs

 The community controls the design process.
 You can help make this software meet your needs.